1, 2 ,3 highlights and a lot more.

 Main bike trail from Bayreuth to Würburg.

 Look forward to this special bike tour that leads along the Main, as you start at the still very small red Main in the famous festival city of Bayreuth.
-Only at the historic beer city of Kulmbach, the waters of the second source river, the White Main, flow in and only now do you really cycle on the Main.
+Just at the historic beer city of Kulmbach, the waters of the second source river, the White Main, flow in and now you do really cycle on the Main.
 Wonderful highlights will keep the river running for you in the next few days.
 Discover the magnificent Baroque town of Bamberg, whose old town is a UNESCO World Heritage Site, stroll through the pretty lanes of the wine town of Volkach and marvel at the old city of residence Würzburg.
 The Würzburg Residence is considered the main work of the South German Baroque and is one of the most important castles in Europe.
 That's why UNESCO included it in the World Heritage List in 1981 as the third building in Germany.
 This journey is a journey from the small river to the big river, a journey from the beer region to the wine region and a cultural journey that grows from kilometer to kilometer.

 1. day Bayreuth Anreise

 Arrive in time to visit Bayreuth with the margrave’s residence still revealing the charm of the past and famous in the whole world for the Richard-Wagner-festival.
-It is possible to arrive by train/ parking facilities at the hotel/ rental bike at the hotel.

 2. day Bayreuth - Lichtenfels 61 km